-Living off-grid has become one of the most popular options for the preppers out there and every day, you hear stories about this alternative way of living.
+Living off-grid has become one of the most popular options for the preppers out there.
+Every day, you hear stories about this alternative way of living.
 Although many people think that living off the grid means to live in a cabin, in the woods without essential comfort, the reality is entirely different.
-Thanks to technological advances and due to the self-sufficiency solutions available today, living off-grid has become a lifestyle that offers freedom and lets you enjoy life without being stuck in the social vicious cycle.
+Thanks to technological advances and due to the self-sufficiency solutions available today, living off-grid has become a good lifestyle.
+It offers freedom and lets you enjoy life without being stuck in the social vicious cycle.
 But, before giving up everything and dive head first into your new off-grid life, here’s what you need to know.

 Second, the transition from on-grid to off-the grid can be difficult for many people.
 Especially if they didn’t consider how it will affect their lifestyle and what are the struggles, they would have to overcome.
 For example, if your kids are hooked up 24/7 on their game consoles, switching to an environment that requires outdoor exploring and nature interaction will be a major shock for them.

-If you have decided and if your mind is set to live off-grid, here are some suggestions you should keep in mind and follow, before you pack and move into the new house:
+If you have decided and if your mind is set to live off-grid, here are some suggestions.
+Keep them in mind before you pack and move into the new house:

 1. Start your new life without Debt.

 When you want to live off-grid, the last thing you need is having some kind of debt threatening your future and peace of mind.
 Before starting this adventure you have to eliminate all your debt and be sure you don’t owe anyone at all.
 Any items such as loans, credit card debit or any other financial burden should all be paid off completely before starting your new life.
 You have to make sure there aren’t any bill collectors that can knock on your door.
 There isn’t any forest large enough or any hole deep enough to hide you from the bill collectors.
 I can’t stress this enough!
 Make sure you will be free of debt.
 Otherwise you will not be able to enjoy and live off the grid.

 2. Have some money saved – you never know when you might need it.